-Lac Tétépisca Property claim renewal
+Lac Tétépisca Property Claims

-In July 2017, The Company proceeded with the renewal of 6 of the 87 contiguous map-designated claims making up the Lac Tétépisca property.
-As of the reporting date, confirmation of claim renewal by the Québec MERN was pending.
+In July 2017, The Company proceeded with the renewal of 6 of the 69 contiguous map-designated claims making up the Lac Tétépisca property.
+As of the reporting date, all 69 claims are in good standing until June 2019.